lambdaclass/mina_bridge/README.md

 This will:

-- Generate the test proof and the expected value of the MSM that will be done in the verification (in the completed version, this value would be the point at infinity).
-These values will be used as public inputs for the verifier circuit.
+- Invoke the polling service and query the last Mina chain state and a Pasta+IPA proof, then send both to the `public_input_gen/` crate.
-- Run the verifier circuit using the test proof as input.
+- This crate will compute needed data (SRS, public inputs) for feeding the state profo into an o1js verifier circuit.
-- Generate the proof of the verification and write it into a JSON file.
+- The circuit will verify the proof and output the gate system to a KZG prover.

-##### Kimchi KZG prover
+- The KZG prover will generate another proof (BN254+KZG) of this verification.
+This makes it suitable to verify in an Ethereum smart contract.
+The final proof including the embedded state will be sent to the Solidity verifier.

-To-Do!
+- The verifier will be deployed in Anvil (a local test blockchain) and a bash script will send a transaction with the state+proof data for running the final verification.
+If successful, the contract will store the state data and will expose an API for the user to retrieve it, knowing that this data was zk-verified.

 ## Kimchi proving system